foxBMS/foxbms-2/docs/software/modules/engine/diag/diag.rst

 set.
 As an example the table configures whether an diagnosis entry has a fatal severity.
-The diagnosis module makes convenience functions available that allow for scanning for fatal errors in order to react on any of these issues.
+The diagnosis module makes convenience functions available that allows scanning for fatal errors in order to react on any of these issues.